ricardoher12/cloudformation/README.md

 ## VPCCloudFormation file
 The VPCCloudFormation.yml is the file in which  VPC, security groups and publics and privates subnets are configurated.
 With this template only 3 publics and 3 privates subnets are created.
 This file has the following parameters:

-* VPCCidr: The CIRD that you will use in your net
+* VPCCidr: The CIRD that you will use in your network
 * PublicSubnet1Cidr: the CIDR of the first public subnet
 * PublicSubnet2Cidr: the CIDR of the second public subnet
 * PublicSubnet3Cidr: the CIDR of the third public subnet